 Conventional Western medicine doesn’t have much to offer this condition.
 Anti-inflammatory drugs can provide temporary relief, but they do not address the underlying issue.
 The same goes for the next level of intervention, steroid shots.
 While I don’t have a problem with the occasional anti-inflammatory for treating acute pain, these drugs have their drawbacks when taken long term.
 Steroids can weaken the body’s immune system and ability to heal.
 With plantar fasciitis, risks of corticosteroid injections include ruptured plantar fascia, skin infections, nerve or muscle injury, and atrophy of the plantar fat pad.

-Acupuncture & Oriental Medicine (AOM), however, provides a unique lens for diagnosing plantar fasciitis and choosing the treatment that will reduce inflammation and support the healthy repair of the plantar fascia.
+Acupuncture & East Asian Medicine, however, provides a unique lens for diagnosing plantar fasciitis and choosing the treatment that will reduce inflammation and support the healthy repair of the plantar fascia.

 In addition to reducing inflammation, increasing circulation of qi (roughly translated as energy) and blood, and promoting the repair and growth of healthy fascia, acupuncture for plantar fasciitis also treats the underlying imbalance that invited the condition.
 These systemic/holistic benefits are effective preventative medicine that promotes health and well being.